 I am a columnist for the newspaper The Carillon but I know many of my blog readers do not subscribe to the paper so from time to time I include one of my columns in a blog post.
-I wrote this column in response to another Carillon columnist who thought it was just fine that Doug Ford the new Ontario premier had made no attempt to have a gender balanced cabinet.
+I wrote this column in response to another Carillon columnist who thought it was just fine that Doug Ford the new Ontario premier had made no attempt to have a gender-balanced cabinet.
 He had simply picked the best people for the job.
 I thought that was quite ironic.

 In his Carillon column two weeks ago Michael Zwaagstra praised the new Ontario premier Doug Ford for making some astute decisions in choosing his cabinet.
 Zwaagstra highlighted two women in particular, Caroline Mulroney and Christine Elliot who ran against Mr. Ford for the leadership of the Conservative Party.
 Ms. Elliot has been named Deputy Premier and Minister of Health and Ms. Mulroney is the province’s new Attorney General and Minister of Francophone Affairs.

 As Mr. Zwaagstra suggests these two women are highly qualified and experienced.
-In fact, a quick read of their biographies and then of Mr. Ford’s makes it abundantly clear the two women are much more qualified and experienced then Mr. Ford himself.
-Both women have advanced law degrees from prestigious universities, belong to families with a long history of political service and have impressive resumes when it comes to experience and to accolades received in both government spheres and the international worlds of business, philanthropy and finance.
+In fact, a quick read of their biographies and then of Mr. Ford’s makes it abundantly clear the two women are much more qualified and experienced than Mr. Ford himself.
+Both women have advanced law degrees from prestigious universities, belong to families with a long history of political service and have impressive resumes when it comes to experience and to accolades received in both government spheres and the international worlds of business, philanthropy, and finance.

-Mr. Ford on the other hand graduated from high school but dropped out of a technical college without completing even one year.
+Mr. Ford, on the other hand, graduated from high school but dropped out of a technical college without completing even one year.
 He has a little civic government experience and runs a family business.
 According to articles in the Toronto Globe and Mail that business has struggled both financially and operationally.

 It leaves one wondering why Mr. Ford was elected leader of the Conservative Party and not one of the two vastly more qualified women running against him.
 Kudos to Ford, for putting Elliot and Mulroney in his cabinet but shouldn’t one of them be the premier?